Did you know that Jesus was a refugee? His parents escaped the brutality of Herod and lived in Egypt for years.

-My belief is that we need to welcome refuges.
+My belief is that we need to welcome refuges and those seeking asylum.
 My other belief is that unless I’m willing to open the doors to my own home, then I need to shut up about it.

 You know why?
 Because I don’t want to miss the chance of engaging with Jesus in the flesh: “For I was hungry and you gave me something to eat, I was thirsty and you gave me something to drink, I was a stranger and you invited me in, I needed clothes and you clothed me, I was sick and you looked after me, I was in prison and you came to visit me.”
 Matthew 25:34-36

 Jesus is every Muslim person banned from coming.